nkarthikn/github-demo/README.md

 Git hub demo reposiroty for Udemy training
 Updates from branch 1
 This is the second update from branch 1
-Changes from branch 2
+This is the third udpate from branch 1.
+Will use local merge instead of remote merge Changes from branch 2